Continuous-time vertex reinforced jump processes on Galton-Watson trees: Proof of Theorem Proof of Theorem 1.1

 We first set some notation.
 Let $\mathcal{T}$ be the set of all locally finite rooted trees.
 Given a tree $T\in\mathcal{T}$, we denote its root by $o$.
 For $v\in T$, we use the notation $\pere{v}$ for the father of $v$ and $\fils{v}{1},\fils{v}{2},\ldots$ for the sons of $v$.
-We also denote by $|v|$ the height of the vertex $v$ in the tree (\emph{i.e.} its graph distance from the root).
-For $n\geq 0$, $T_n$ will stand for the subtree of $T$ of vertices of height smaller or equal to $n$.
+We also denote by $|v|$ the height of the vertex $v$ in the tree (i.e., its graph distance from the root).
+For $n\geq 0$, $T_n$ will stand for the subtree of $T$ of vertices of height smaller than or equal to $n$.

-In the following, $\nu$ will always denote a probability measure on the non-negative integers with finite mean $b>1$ and $\mathbb{Q}_{\nu}$ will denote the probability measure on $\mathcal{T}$ under which the canonical r.v. $\T$ is a Galton-Watson tree with offspring distribution $\nu$.
+In the following, $\nu$ will always denote a probability measure on the nonnegative integers with finite mean $b>1$ and $\mathbb{Q}_{\nu}$ will denote the probability measure on $\mathcal{T}$ under which the canonical r.v. $\T$ is a Galton--Watson tree with offspring distribution $\nu$.